SpectraL519/cpp-gl/docs/algorithms.md

     - `post_visit: const PostVisitCallback&` (default = `{}`) - The callback function to be called after visiting a vertex.

   - *Return type*:
-    - `std::optional<std::vector<types::id_type>>` - The [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) of the graph's vertices: `std::nullopt` if the given graph is *not acyclic* or a list of vertex IDs representing the proper ordering of the vertices.
+    - `std::optional<std::vector<id_type>>` - The [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) of the graph's vertices: `std::nullopt` if the given graph is *not acyclic* or a list of vertex IDs representing the proper ordering of the vertices.

   - *Defined in*: [gl/algorithm/topology/topological_sort.hpp](/include/gl/algorithm/topology/topological_sort.hpp)